Name Change for Non-Citizens

 How come Easy Name Change does not provide name change advice for immigration?

-If you have any further questions regarding your situation we recommend you speak to immigration professional, the Australian Immigration Department or your embassy.
+If you have any further questions regarding your situation we recommend you speak to an immigration professional, the Australian Immigration Department or your embassy.
 Contact details are provided at the end of this page.

 Can I use an Easy Name Change kit if I am a non-citizen?